andychase/snapcoin/about-me-contact.md

 Contact
 =======

-For Snapcoin.net related questions or issues contact: <snapcoinmail@gmail.com>.
+For Snapcoin.net related questions or issues contact: (Put your email here).

-You can also suggest ideas on uservoice: <https://snapcoin.uservoice.com>.
+You can also suggest ideas on uservoice: (Put the uservoice address here).

 To say hi to Andy or for other inquires: <theandychase@gmail.com>.